Counting submodules of a module over a noetherian commutative ring: Additional preliminaries

-\begin{proof}[Proof of (\ref{idires})$\Rightarrow$(\ref{imini}) in Theorem \ref{minidir}] Let $M$ be a non-minimax $A$-module.
+\begin{prop} The implication (\ref{idires})$\Rightarrow$(\ref{imini}) in Theorem \ref{minidir} holds: for every (commutative) noetherian ring and non-minimax $A$-module $M$, there exists an infinitely generated semisimple subquotient of $M$. \end{prop} \begin{proof} Let $M$ be a non-minimax $A$-module.
 We will distinguish two cases.
 First assume that $M$ has a finitely generated submodule $N$ such that $M/N$ is locally of finite length.
 Then since $M$ is not minimax, $M/N$ is also not minimax.
 So either (\ref{ar3}) or (\ref{ar2}) of Theorem \ref{arti} fails for $M/N$, and this implies that $M/N$ admits an infinite direct sum of nonzero modules as submodule.

 Now let us treat the last case, namely when $M$ has no finitely generated submodule such that the quotient is locally of finite length.